MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-with-customers.md

 As a seller using Dynamics 365 Sales, you can connect with your customers daily by using multiple channels, such as phone and email, without losing context or needing to switch among multiple applications.
 When an activity for contacting customers through a phone call or email appears in a sequence, the corresponding phone or email icons are displayed in your [work list](prioritize-sales-pipeline-through-work-list.md#view-my-records-by-using-the-work-list) record and the [Up next](prioritize-sales-pipeline-through-work-list.md#understand-the-up-next-widget) widget.
 After you make the phone call or send the email, you mark the activity as complete in the **Up next** widget and continue with the next activity defined in the sequence.

-If an activity isn't required to be completed by the due date or you're unable to connect with a customer, you can [skip or postpone the activity](#skip-or-postpone-an-activity).
+If an activity isn't required to be completed by the due date or you're unable to connect with a customer, you can [skip or snooze the activity](#skip-or-snooze-an-activity).

 ## Call a customer